-The parameters or arguments in programming functions are values that are passed to a function from outside of it and that the function receives and can use and process.
+Parameters or arguments in programming functions are values that are passed to a function from outside of it and that the function receives and can use and process.

-Let’s remember that a function is an independent piece of code that performs a task.
+Remember that a function is an independent piece of code that performs a task.
 To do this, it can receive a series of inputs and have an output.

-In general, the parameters of a function look like this.
+In general, function parameters look like this.

 function myFunction(parameter1, parameter2, parameter3)